Many horse racing fans in our groups are asking, “Who is the male horse racing pundit?”

 Sir Anthony Peter McCoy OBE was born on 4th May 1974.

-In 1992, Tony rode to his first ever victory at the age of 17 during a flat race at Thurles Racecourse.
+In 1992, Tony rode to his first-ever victory at the age of 17 during a flat race at Thurles Racecourse.

-Sadly, a few years later, Tony McCoy suffered a broken leg and during the healing process, he started to grow taller.
+Sadly, a few years later, Tony McCoy suffered a broken leg, and during the healing process, he started to grow taller.
 At this point, he believed that he had to become a jump jockey if he wanted to continue to race.

-In 2010, he became the first ever jockey to win the BBC Sports Personality of the Year and beat a lot of well-known athletes to this title.
+In 2010, he became the first-ever jockey to win the BBC Sports Personality of the Year and beat a lot of well-known athletes to this title.

-During 2015, Tony McCoy retired from horse racing and left a huge imprint on the sport.
-The impact he made was so great that he even got knighted in 2016 for his services in horse racing.
+In 2015, Tony McCoy retired from horse racing, leaving a significant imprint on the sport.
+His impact was so significant that he was knighted in 2016 for his services to horse racing.

-He currently serves as a pundit on ITVโ€™s Horse Racing coverage.
+He currently serves as a pundit on ITV’s Horse Racing coverage.

-With so many winning rides, AP McCoy is one of the most popular ITV racing presenters in December 2024.
+With so many winning rides, AP McCoy is one of the most popular ITV racing presenters in June 2026.

 Brian Gleeson

-Brian Gleeson is a horse racing pundit on ITVโ€™s racing coverage.
-Brian can be heard across RTE, TV3, and the BBC all over Ireland and the U.K.
+Brian Gleeson is a horse racing pundit on ITV’s racing coverage.
+Brian can be heard on RTE, TV3, and the BBC across Ireland and the UK.

-Due to his popularity, he even became the ambassador to the 150th Melbourne Cup, leading to more race horse fans learning about this incredible presenter.
+Due to his popularity, he even became the ambassador to the 150th Melbourne Cup, leading to more racehorse fans learning about this incredible presenter.

-Brian has been trusted with some of the most exclusive interviews in the sport, including people like Sir Alex Ferguson who just came off a loss on his horse but had a great laugh with Brian Gleeson.
+Brian has been trusted with some of the most exclusive interviews in the sport, including people like Sir Alex Ferguson, who just came off a loss on his horse but had a great laugh with Brian Gleeson.

 Rishi Persad

-Rishi Persad is a presenter of ITVโ€™s horse racing coverage.
+Rishi Persad is a presenter of ITV’s horse racing coverage.

-Since then he was worked for Racing TV, Channel 4, Sky Sports and the BBC in a racing capacity and has covered a whole host of events including The Prix De Lโ€™Arc De Triomphe, The Grand National, Cheltenham Festival, Derby Festival, and Royal Ascot.
+Since then, he has worked for Racing TV, Channel 4, Sky Sports, and the BBC in a racing capacity, covering a wide range of events, including The Prix de l’Arc de Triomphe, The Grand National, Cheltenham Festival, Derby Festival, and Royal Ascot.

 John McCririck

-John McCririck was the โ€œpunters’ championโ€ and a favourite among all horse racing fans across the globe.
+John McCririck was the “punters’ champion” and a favourite among all horse racing fans across the globe.

 Fran Berry